• Skip to primary navigation

 Plenty of Time in Nature

-This doesn't have to be an organized lesson or activity.
-Unstructured play is great for encouraging creativity and problem-solving.
-You'll be amazed how many opportunities there are to wonder and explore in nature.
 Likewise, outdoor Practical Life activities are great opportunities to connect with nature.
 Wings, Worms, and Wonder is our favorite resource for incorporating gardening into our Montessori Homeschool Daily Rhythm.
 Lots of tips and inspiration.

 Care of our Environment as Part of Montessori Homeschool Daily Rhythm

 Build care of the homeschool environment into the daily and weekly rhythm as needed.
-As homeschoolers, there's a lot of opportunities in your day to integrate other subjects and daily life skills.
+As homeschoolers, there are a lot of opportunities in your day to integrate other subjects and daily life skills.
 Not having a class of 20 or 30 children means you have that extra time, so take advantage of it.

 Modeling is a great way to show kids that these tasks are important.
-Give little ones access to water, washcloths and spray bottles so they can join in.
-Often times, they will ask to help if you haven't already set up the environment for them to participate in a meaningful way.
+Give little ones access to water, washcloths, and spray bottles so they can join in.
+Oftentimes, they will ask to help if you haven't already set up the environment for them to participate in a meaningful way.

 If you're homeschooling an Elementary-aged child, the same still applies.
 They may have more independence, but continuing to nurture that path, and modeling how to assist younger children, is a really helpful tool for nurturing calm and connection during an otherwise busy time of year.